3-day Madrid itinerary

 Ready to get to know Madrid in 3 days?
 Let’s begin!

-Puerta de Alcala, first stop in this Madrid 3 day itinerary
+Puerta de Alcala, first stop in this Madrid 3-day itinerary

-We begin our itinerary in Madrid by visiting one of the most iconic places in the city: Puerta de Alcalá.
+Start the day visiting one of the most iconic places in the city: Puerta de Alcalá.
 You will not find an itinerary of Madrid in 3 days that doesn’t include this place and it plays a very important role in Madrid’s history.

 It is located in Plaza de la Independencia and was one of the five ancient royal gates that gave entrance to the city.
 It was designed by Francesco Sabatini and inaugurated in 1778.

-Plaza de Cibeles y Madrid City Hall
+Plaza de Cibeles and Madrid City Hall

 Once you have finished visiting Puerta de Alcalá, it is time to continue along Calle de Alcalá until you reach Puerta del Sol.
 Although you must first make a mandatory stop at Plaza de Cibeles, where you will find the famous Cibeles Fountain, the which has witnessed multiple triumph celebrations for Real Madrid.